emgeebee/music-downcoder/README.md

 ## Future

-It would be nice to turn this into an electron app so that folders (and cores, rates) can be selected via a UI
+It would be nice to turn this into an electron app so that folders (and cores, rates) can be selected via a UI: http://electron.atom.io/docs/tutorial/application-distribution/